Volunteer

 Are you someone who is:

-If yes, we believe you would thrive as a Community Program Assistant at Heritage Toronto.
+If yes, we believe you would thrive as a Community Program Assistant.

 Want to get involved?

-Heritage Toronto’s annual CPA recruitment takes place in March, with training in April/May.
+Heritage Toronto’s annual CPA recruitment takes place in March, with training on April 25, 2026.
 For more information, read our volunteer posting.
-Volunteer recruitment has ended, but we encourage you to join our waitlist so we can let you know when volunteer opportunities open.

 Jocelyn Gordon